The surprise upsets, dramatic losses and nail-biting races of election night | CBC News

 Notable losses

-Green Party Leader Annamie Paul was always going to be fighting an uphill battle in the Liberal stronghold of Toronto Centre, but her fourth place finish was an insult added to a tough night for her party.
-Liberal incumbent Marci Ien is projected to win again.
+Green Party Leader Annamie Paul was always going to be fighting an uphill battle in the Liberal stronghold of Toronto Centre, but her fourth place finish added to an already tough night for her party.
+Liberal incumbent Marci Ien was projected to win again.

 Jack Harris, who represented the riding from 1987-88, 2008 to 2015, and again from 2019 until the election, announced his retirement earlier this year.
-Liberal candidate Joanne Thompson won the riding and will represent it in Parliament.
+Liberal candidate Joanne Thompson won the riding.

-People's Party of Canada leader Maxime Bernier has once again lost in the Quebec riding of Beauce.
+People's Party of Canada Leader Maxime Bernier lost once again in the Quebec riding of Beauce.

 Bernier represented Beauce in the House of Commons for over a decade as a Conservative MP.
 He ran under his new party's banner in 2019 and lost to Conservative Richard Lehoux.
 This time around, he lost to Lehoux by an even larger margin.